-The first days of getting into a new job are usually happy, and most employees genuinely look forward to giving their best.
-But the things that happen or fail to happen during the course of employment can work against the employee’s expectations resulting in unhappy and disengaged employees.
+The first days of a new job are usually happy, and most employees genuinely look forward to giving their best.
+However, things that happen or fail to happen during employment can work against the employee’s expectations, resulting in unhappy and disengaged employees.

-Disengaged and unhappy employees will not give their best at work, which could affect your profits.
+Disengaged and unhappy employees will not give their best, which could affect your profits.
 Fortunately, the steps listed below can help turn the situation around.

 Better Remuneration